Built-in Search Engine Optimisation (SEO) features

 Sharing and social media data

-This section allows you to override the 'OG' or 'OpenGraph' metadata used by sharing and social media services such as Facebook.
+This section allows you to override the 'OG' or 'OpenGraph' metadata used by sharing and social media services such as Facebook or Whatsapp.
 The image in this section is also used within search results on your website where applicable.

 For example, this is the image selected to display when sharing artlogic.net to Facebook.

-How to set this up for your main URL
+How to set this up for your pages

 Please refer to our guide on Meta Keywords for our advice on this matter.